UgamRaj/team-lenskart/README.md

 Hosted Link ->

 ## Introduction
-This page is the clone for one of the page of Lenskart website(link:- https://www.lenskart.com/eyeglasses/collections/all-computer-glasses.html).
-The page is based for all users of desktop, tab and mobiles.<br>
+This is the page I have to clone(link:- https://www.lenskart.com/eyeglasses/collections/all-computer-glasses.html).
+The page is based for all users of desktop, tab and mobiles with a responsive functionality.<br>

 ## Features
 It has a fixed view port area and have some scrolling effect.<br>